Paperback-iOS/website/src/tools/index.md

+---
+title: Tools
+description: Tools designed to enhance your experience with the Paperback app.
+---

 # Tools

 Welcome to the tools section.
 Below, you'll find a collection of tools designed to enhance your experience with the Paperback app.
 These tools are conveniently accessible through this website and feature user-friendly interfaces.

 ## Backup Converter - _Coming soon!_

-Have you switched between apps or plan to do so?
-We recognize the significance of preserving your progress.
-Our Backup Converter tool facilitates this process.
-With this tool, effortlessly convert backups from other popular comic/manga reader apps into a compatible format for Paperback, and vice versa.
+The Backup Converter tool allows you to convert backups from other popular comic/manga reader apps into a compatible format for Paperback, and vice versa.

 Supported readers: